-You can boost a child's credit, but cards' policies vary widely
+You can boost a child’s credit by adding them as an authorized user, but cards’ policies vary widely on how old the child must be

 At an appropriate age, adding your child as an authorized user on your credit card can help your son or daughter build credit, provide access to plastic in an emergency and offer lessons on using an account responsibly, says Brette Sember, author of “The Complete Credit Repair Kit.”